openMF/mifos-mobile/README.md

     `git clone -b development --single-branch https://github.com/username/mifos-mobile.git`

+ * **ui-redesign**
+      All the contributions related to redesigning of the app should be pushed to this branch.
+If you're making a contribution, you are supposed to make a pull request to _ui-redesign_.
+      Please make sure it passes a build check on Github Workflows CI.

+      This branch will be merged with the development branch once the redesign is complete.

  * **master**
    The master branch contains all the stable and bug-free working code.
 The development branch once complete will be merged with this branch.